luca-penasa/mappy-dev-extra/documents/README.md

 Starting from these observations it is possible to establish a different methodology for creating a consistent map that does not suffer from all the issues detailed above:

 1. Contacts are traced as lines.
 This also has the benefit to allowing the user to append additional attributes to the lines themselves (i.e. if a contact is more or less certain).
 To uniquely define a region in the plane the lines just need to intersect each-other.
 There is no need for precision snapping of the start and end points of the lines.
 2. These contacts can be readily transformed into a polygonal layer by **polygonizing** them.
 All GISs provide adequate tools for this operation.
 3. Attributes for the polygons can then be assigned either manually or using a point layer that labels each defined region.
 The latter approach allows for a complete and predictable reproducibility of the final product.
+4. Any number of different segments can be used to define a single contact (provided they intersect somehow), making it possible to assign different attributes to different portions of the same contact (i.e. if the contact is certain in some parts and uncertain in others).
+This is especially important for styling the contacts in the final layout.

 ![mapping_polygons](imgs/drawing.svg)
 <figcaption>Creating maps by using lines and points rather than polygons</figcaption>